Looking To Install A Wood Stove? - What You Need To Know

 Fitting A Wood Burner Into A New Passive Build Home

-New-build passive houses are becoming more popular and are increasingly well-insulated and, therefore, more airtight.
-This is particularly relevant when installing a wood-burning stove or solid fuel stove into one of these houses.
-The main differences between a passive house and a 'normal' house are the insulation levels used during the build and additional airtight methods to prevent any heat loss.
-A well-insulated low energy home may only need around 1-3kW of heating which is good news for the overall cost of the user and the environment.
-The flue systems installed into these types of houses incorporate special components such as the Schiedel Protect Box and the Schiedel Ignis Protect system to prevent heat loss and offer a safe fire rating to meet current standards.
+A well-insulated, low-energy home may only need around 1-3kW of heating, which is good news for the overall user cost and the environment.
+The flue systems installed into these houses incorporate special components such as the Schiedel Protect Box and the Schiedel Ignis Protect system to prevent heat loss and offer a safe fire rating to meet current standards.
 The flue systems can rise vertically through the building or alternatively pass through an external wall as a common install would do; however, the special components are incorporated to maintain the "U" value of the house.
-A compliant stove must be used for passive houses offering a suitable air supply connection which can be taken from the external of the building.
-For safety reasons, a Honeywell CO alarm must be installed to meet HETAS requirements and ensure the safety of the occupants of the building should there be any leakage of carbon monoxide into the room.

 Recent Posts